Chapter 1 Resurrections

 Yuri’s face darkened.

 “You have passed over from the Previous Age, where you were conceived, born and began your journey as a human being.
-Your Previous Age body died of sudden heart failure after being attacked.
-Your life was full of horrific violence – violence against you, and violence by your hand.
+Your Previous Age body died of sudden heart failure after you were ambushed.
+Your life was full of violence – violence against you, and violence by your hand.
 However, the essence of who you are, your spirit, is greater than your body and the things you did.
 We are here to help you understand this.”
 Jesus paused to allow this to sink in.

 Yuri’s eyes were locked on Jesus.
 He was listening but struggling to take in the fact that he was no longer living his life as he knew it.